-What is lipoedema?
+Overview – what is lipoedema?

-What are the symptoms of lipoedema?
+Symptoms – what are the signs symptoms of lipoedema?

-Women often have symptoms of unusually large fatty legs for a number of years before symptoms of pain or the feeling of severe heavy legs may occur, at which point the condition may lead them to ask their health care professional and it may be suggested they have lipoedema.
+It can be present for a number of years before symptoms of pain or the feeling of severe heavy legs may occur, at which point the condition may lead them to ask their health care professional and it may be suggested they have lipoedema.

 It is thought that the pain experienced by people with lipoedema is related to inflammation and reduced oxygen to the tissues.
-Unfortunately there is no test you can undergo to diagnose lipoedema, therefore not a lot of research exists about it.
+Unfortunately, there is no test you can undergo to diagnose lipoedema, therefore not a lot of research exists about it.

-There is no evidence of swelling in lipoedema but it is possible to have lipoedema and also suffer from lymphoedema / chronic oedema which may be related to obesity or other conditions such as vein disease.
+There is no evidence of oedema / swelling in lipoedema but it is possible to have lipoedema and also suffer from lymphoedema / chronic oedema which may be related to obesity or other conditions such as vein disease.

 It is not thought that lipoedema leads to weight gain but gaining weight does make the symptoms of lipoedema (pain and heaviness) worse.